-Pretty as a princess, and just as fussy, the peace lily (Spathiphyllum) has reputation for troubles.
-From flowers that turn green to sudden
+Pretty as a princess, and just as fussy, the peace lily (Spathiphyllum) has a reputation for trouble.
+From flowers that turn green to sudden brown leaves, dramatic drooping, and more, the peace lily is going to get your blood pressure racing.

 Here’s a complete list of the more common problems a peace lily will pout over, and what you can do to bring this darling back to living their best life.